 Conduct Supervision ensures that consumers of financial services are treated fairly, honestly and professionally by regulated entities.
 The ultimate objectives of this function is to set up a regulatory framework that secures appropriate consumer protection in financial services.
 The team also enacts a pre-emptive supervisory regime which addresses potential or emerging risks for financial services consumers, together with an operational regime to strengthen the responsibilities of regulated persons in treating customers fairly.

-Simon Bonett heads the Finance function within the Authority.
+Anthony Eddington heads the Financial Crime Compliance function within the Authority.

-Herman Ciappara heads the FinTech and Innovation function within the Authority.
+Herman Ciappara heads the FinTech Supervision function within the Authority.

 Insurance and Pensions Supervision